UktambekA/Chinook-Data/README.md

 # Advanced SQL Queries & Data Visualization

-This repository contains advanced SQL queries and Python scripts for data analysis and visualization.
+This repository contains SQL queries and Python scripts for data analysis and visualization.

 ## 📂 Project Structure
 ```